sio/potyarkin.com/content/posts/20180401-unittesting-in-power-query.md

 tags: m, power-query, LibPQ
 date: 2018-04-01 12:00

-As you code base gets bigger,
+As your code base gets bigger,
 [test automation](https://en.wikipedia.org/wiki/Test_automation) becomes more and more important.
 This applies to any development platform, including Power Query / PowerBI.
 If you reuse your code and improve some low level function